 Join a seminar and in just 90 minutes, you will have a grab-bag of Triple P’s best positive parenting strategies.
 You will be among parents facing many of the same challenges as you – and you will go home with plenty of ideas (and a tip sheet) to help you deal with the most common ones.
 There are three seminars for parents of children up to 12 years.
 They are: The Power of Positive Parenting; Raising Confident, Competent Children; and Raising Resilient Children.
 Find out more about Triple P Seminars.

 Two hours is all you need for a discussion group.
 In that one session, you’ll get the strategies to help you deal with a particular problem that’s making parenting trickier than you’d like.
 Triple P Discussion Groups bring together a small group of parents – usually about 12 parents – who are all experiencing the same issue.
 Each discussion group focuses on one issue only.
-The topics are: Dealing with Disobedience; Managing Fighting and Aggression; Developing Good Bedtime Routines; and Hassle-free Shopping with Kids.
+The topics are: Dealing with Disobedience; Managing Fighting and Aggression; Developing Good Bedtime Routines; Hassle-free Shopping with Children; and Hassle-free Mealtimes with Children.
 Find out more about Triple P Discussion Groups.

 Primary Care Triple P is a very private and quick way to get Triple P support that targets the exact parenting problem or issue you are having.
 You (and your partner if you wish) will meet with a Triple P provider about four times.
 You could have more sessions or fewer sessions, depending on what you want and need.
 Each session usually takes between 15-30 minutes.
 You’ll go home with tip sheets to remind you of the strategies you’ve chosen in your parenting plan.
 Find out more about Primary Care Triple P.